metonym/svelte-highlight/README.md

 - **Escape** then **Tab**/**Shift+Tab** moves keyboard focus out of the editor instead of indenting, so the block never traps focus.
 Any other key clears this and restores normal Tab behavior.
 - **Cmd/Ctrl+Z** undo and **Shift+Cmd/Ctrl+Z** (or **Ctrl+Y**) redo.
 Typing bursts collapse into a single undo step; cap the retained history with the `historyLimit` prop (default `200`).

+Pasting and dragging content into the editor both insert plain text only, regardless of the source payload (rich text, HTML, etc.).

 ### Dispatched Events

 `HighlightEditable` dispatches `change` (on every edit), `blur`, and `history` (whenever the undo/redo stack changes).